Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 The most frequently used fields in each `ASTEROIDGROUP` block are the following:
 * `name`: a unique, machine-readable name.
 Must not contain spaces.
 * `title`: a descriptive name.
 If `RenameAsteroids = True` is set in the [settings file](http://starstrider42.github.io/Custom-Asteroids/options.html), this name will replace the generic "Ast." in the asteroids' name.
+May be a localization string.
+If the title contains the string "<<1>>", it will be replaced by the asteroid's unique ID; otherwise, the ID will be appended to the title.
 * `centralBody`: the name of the object the asteroids will orbit.
-Must exactly match the name of an in-game celestial body.
+Must exactly match the internal (i.e., English) name of an in-game celestial body.
 * `spawnRate`: must be a nonnegative number.
 If `Spawner = FixedRate` is set in the [settings file](http://starstrider42.github.io/Custom-Asteroids/options.html), this value gives the number of asteroids detected per Earth day.
 If `Spawner = Stock`, only the ratio to all the